luxmentis/SiestaExt/README.md

 ### Fakes for Previews

-Chances are you don't want to make real network requests in your SwiftUI previews! `TypedResource` has built-in support for fakes, so you can do things like this:
+Chances are you don't want to make real network requests in your SwiftUI previews. `TypedResource` has built-in support for fakes, so you can do things like this:

 ```swift